krsnp5/make_usecases/multilingual/legacy_automation/legacy_automation.md

 # Legacy Multilingual Ticket Translation Automation (2025)
+## Use Case 2 — Outbound Ticket Translation

-This project documents a legacy automation workflow built in 2025 to support multilingual customer service operations before a native integration for Zammad became available in Make.com.
+This document describes the legacy automation workflow used to translate **outbound support replies** before a native integration between Zammad and Make.com was available.

-The system enabled a German-speaking support team to receive and process customer inquiries written in multiple languages.
-Incoming messages were automatically detected, translated, categorized, and logged so that support agents could work using a single internal language.
+The automation ensured that support agents could respond in **German**, while customers received replies in their **original language**.

-Because Zammad did not yet have a native Make.com integration at the time of implementation, the workflow relied on **webhooks and API calls through the HTTP module** to interact with the Zammad helpdesk system.
+At the time this workflow was implemented, Zammad did not have a native Make.com integration, so all interactions with the helpdesk system were handled through **Zammad's REST API using the HTTP module**.

 ---

+## Workflow Objective

+The purpose of this automation was to automatically translate support agent replies into the customer's original language before the message was delivered to the customer.

+This allowed the support team to operate entirely in German while still providing multilingual support to customers across different regions.

+---

 ## System Overview

-The automation acted as a translation and classification layer between customer messages and the internal support team.

-When a new ticket was created in Zammad, the workflow performed the following actions:
+When a support agent replied to a ticket, the automation performed the following steps:

-1. Receive the ticket via webhook
+1. Receive ticket update via webhook
-2. Detect the language of the customer message
+2. Retrieve ticket metadata and language tags
+3. Identify the customer's original language
+4. Extract the reply message content
-3. Translate the message into German
+5. Translate the reply into the customer's language
-4. Add a language tag to the ticket
+6. Add the translated response back to the ticket as a comment
-5. Apply ticket categories based on business rules
-6. Log the translation activity for monitoring and reporting
+7. Log the interaction for monitoring and reporting

-This allowed support agents to view both the original message and the translated version directly within the ticket.

 ---

-## Key Automation Components
+## Workflow Breakdown

-### Ticket Webhook Trigger
+### Ticket Update Trigger

-A webhook triggered the workflow whenever a new ticket was created in Zammad.
-The ticket content and metadata were passed into the automation scenario for processing.
+A webhook triggered the workflow whenever a ticket was updated in Zammad.

+This allowed the automation to detect when an agent posted a new reply.

 ---

-### Anti-Loop Protection

-An anti-loop safeguard prevented the automation from repeatedly triggering itself when ticket updates were written back into the system.

-This ensured that translated comments or tags added to the ticket did not cause recursive automation runs.
+### Ticket Metadata Retrieval

+The automation retrieved the ticket's language tag using the **Zammad REST API** through the HTTP module.

+The language tag indicated which language the response should be translated into.

 ---

-### Language Detection and Translation
+### Language Extraction

-The system automatically detected the language of the incoming message and generated a German translation so the support team could process tickets using their internal operating language.
+The system extracted the language identifier from the ticket tags to determine the correct translation target.

+This ensured that replies were translated back into the customer's original language.

 ---

-### Ticket Language Tagging

-The automation added a language tag to the ticket using the **Zammad REST API**.

-Since Zammad was not yet available as a native Make.com application, API calls were executed using the **HTTP module** to update ticket metadata and comments.
+### Message Parsing

+The ticket response text was extracted from the ticket payload using a text parser module.

+This step isolated the message content written by the support agent.

 ---

-### Ticket Categorization
+### Translation Processing

-Business rules were applied to determine how the ticket should be categorized.

-Depending on the content and classification results, the system could:

-- assign a single category
-- assign multiple categories
-- trigger rule-based tagging

-These categories helped route tickets to the appropriate support workflows.
+The extracted message was sent to the translation pipeline, which used AI translation services to convert the German response into the customer's language.

 ---

+### Ticket Comment Update

+The translated message was added back to the ticket using the **Zammad API via the HTTP module**, ensuring the customer received the translated response within the same support thread.

+---

-### Translation Logging
+### Data Logging

-The workflow also created translation logs in Google Sheets to track automation activity and provide audit visibility.
+The workflow recorded activity in Google Sheets to maintain an audit trail of translation operations.

-The log included information such as:
+The log included:

 - ticket ID
+- agent identifier
 - detected language
-- translation output
+- translated message
-- processing timestamp
+- timestamp

+Separate logs were maintained for both **agent responses** and **customer replies**.

 ---